mchevalier2/sensors-and-more/README.md

 (*) In a real life situation, this step would be skipped as the client would provide the data.

 **Skills involved**: Python, SQL, Bash, Git, Airflow, Object-oriented programming, Unit testing, API development, Data extraction, Data analysis, Data visualisation, streamlit cloud

 **Languages and packages used**: fastapi, pandas, datetime, numpy.random, unittest, uvicorn, requests, duckdb, streamlit, venv

-## The general idea
+## The project: what the client needs

-The client owns several stores in major European cities that he/she opened in the last decade.
-The client needs to know how many people frequent the different stores and detect long-term trends.
+The client owns several stores in major European cities that he/she opened over the last decade.
+The client needs to know how many people frequent the different stores to detect long-term trends.
 The data available are sensor data that count how many people enter a store per hour.
 A store can have several doors, and thefore, several streams of sensor data.
 With his/her initial request, the client wants an interface where he/she can easily navigate the sensor data from the different stores.
 In particular, he/she wants the data at four different resolutions:

 - Hourly data at the sensor level.
 - Hourly data at the store level.